TonyMane/caddis/insect_compare.md

 Fourth portion describes doing some preliminary alpha/beta diversity assesments.

 We found three studies utilizing Earth Microbiome oligos that could be used for direct comparison with our study.
-This by no means a comprehensive list.
+This is by no means a comprehensive list.
 The three study Bioproject IDs are PRJEB40063, PRJNA547724, PRJNA589709.
 More information on DOI numbers/publication names can be found in 'Fly-Microbiome-07062021.csv'.
 For each of the four BioProject IDs, we can access all fastq files from the short read archive (SRA) by first getting a list of the experiments IDS (SRR numbers).
 Can be done multiple ways.